bloomberg/blazingmq/docs/docs/features/compression.md

 * *Higher CPU Usage:* There are no free lunches in life!
-The above mentioned advantages come at the cost of additional CPU cycles in the producer and consumers applications (note that BlazingMQ backend does not decompress messages).
+The above mentioned advantages come at the cost of additional CPU cycles in the producer and consumers applications (note that BlazingMQ back-end does not decompress messages).

 * *Potentially Higher Latency:* Since producers compress messages, and